ADVERTISEMENT

 He also said that Sarawak would play the role of “a kingmaker” and likely to make more demands in the future.

-On whether the East Malaysia might seek independence, Daim believed that Sarawak needed to watch Indonesia, while Sabah’s concern was the Philippines.
+On East Malaysia, Daim believed that Sarawak needed to watch Indonesia, while Sabah’s concern was the Philippines.

 Anwar a Populist according to Daim

-Daim also recounted a key figure involved in the 1MDB scandal who had visited him, who, before losing influence, insisted on his innocence.
+Daim also recounted a key figure involved in the 1MDB scandal who had visited him and insisted on his innocence prior to losing his influence.
 Daim claimed that upon hearing this, he felt like he wanted to “vomit.”

 Having held the role of Finance Minister himself, Daim was asked about his views on his successors.
 He bluntly remarked that one of his successors was stubborn and unpopular.